 It is not uncommon to experience many of the symptoms of this type of scar around the earlobes if you wear gold earrings that you are allergic to.
 Similarly, you may notice some of the signs of this type of scar, but it may be caused by a different skin condition.
 An accurate diagnosis is crucial for a quick, effective treatment.

-What Are the Risk Factors of Developing This Type of Scar?
+What Are the Risk Factors for Developing This Type of Scar?